openmoh/openmohaa/README.md

 ## Compiling

 OpenMoHAA supports any architecture, thanks to the CMake build system and cross-platform code/libraries.
-Although the most common Little-Endian architectures (arm, aarch64, x86, x86_64) has been tested to work, big-Endian architectures should be supported but they remain untested.
+While the most common Little-Endian architectures (arm, aarch64, x86, x86_64) have been tested and confirmed to work, big-Endian architectures should be supported as well; however, they remain untested.

-These are the tools required for all platforms :
+The following tools are required for all platforms:
 - CMake >= 3.5
 - Flex and Bison (currently not used)
-- A C++11 compiler is required.
+- A C++11 compiler is also required.

-The installation directory can be set to MOHAA directory.
+The installation directory can be set to the MOHAA directory.

-By default, the build will produce the client and dedicated server version.
+By default, the build will produce both the client and dedicated server versions.
 The client build can be excluded by appending `-DBUILD_NO_CLIENT=1` to the CMake command-line arguments.
-With this parameter, only the server portion will be built.
+Using this parameter will result in only the server portion being built.

 ### Linux